 If the MME supports RACS, and the MME detects that the selected PLMN is different from the currently registered PLMN for the UE, the MME provides the UE Radio Capability ID of the newly selected PLMN in the UE context to the eNodeB as described in clause 5.11.3a.

+If the UE indicated "S&F Capability " in the UE Core Network Capability, and the MME is operating in S&F Mode, if the MME rejects the TAU Request, it may provide a cause indicating that Store and Forward Operation is not supported by the satellite at this time.
+The UE may be provided with a S&F Wait Timer, and optionally a S&F Monitoring List, see clause 4.13.x.